ChesterOfTheSemester/HZ-Timer/README.md

 # hz_timer.hh
 Make sure a code segment is executed under a specified Hertz rate.
-I still recommend using polling, but this is a way to ensure frequency without interrupting the IP.
+It's not the same as polling, but at least this is a way to ensure frequency without interrupting the IP.

 ## Usage Example